rschristopher/ischristtrue.com/src/truth.md

  or is not knowable to us,
  then gone too is any hope of any defensible epistemology.
-In other words, we can't know anything and there cannot be knowable truth about ourselves, or the universe, without a Spirit of Truth making knowledge available to us.
+In other words, we cannot know anything and there cannot be knowable truth about ourselves, or the universe, without a Spirit of Truth making knowledge available to us.
+Otherwise, any pretense of knowledge would be indistinguishable from illusion or deceit -- and any truth beyond the illusion would be inaccessible; there's either a foundation of truth made knowable to us, or it's *turtles all the way down* (an infinite regress of illusions).

 Whoever this divine Spirit of Truth is, this universal pattern of reality,
  He grants us knowledge
  of ourselves and the world we live in.

 This is what people mean by God.

+!!! warning ""
     Importantly, we are now
      at the limits of logic
      and reason.
+    For logic and reason cannot contain
+     in themselves
-For logic and reason cannot contain in themselves that which gives rise to logic and reason.
+     that which gives rise to logic and reason.
-Logic and reason are not self-sustaining, they do not grant us knowledge of truth.
+    Logic and reason are not self-sustaining,
+     they do not grant us knowledge of truth.
     They are but artifacts of our consciousness, the means with which we *make sense* of the world around us.
     The divine truth, this Spirit of Truth, must be the source of logic and reason
      (which are merely
      the means given for us to *make sense* of the world as it is revealed to us).